Demian Voorhagen: Strategic Entrepreneurial Growth

 17:07.45 – Demian Voorhagen

-Yeah, yeah, usually as I said a lot of people really like that they have me basically on Whatsapp so a lot of these people I talk to them daily or every couple of days and you know they just send me like ah oh what do you think of? should I do this or that or.
-Also just small questions right? because you’re kind of you’re really kind of a fractional cofounder in that sense so you really become kind of closely integrated in the business and you’re the first guy that they typically send a message to if they’re thinking about something.
+Yeah, usually as I said, a lot of people really like that they have me basically on Whatsapp so a lot of these people I talk to them daily or every couple of days and they just send me like what do you think of?
+Should I do this or that or?
+Also just small questions right?
+Because you’re really kind of a fractional cofounder in that sense.
+So you really become kind of closely integrated in the business and you’re the first guy that they typically send a message to if they’re thinking about something.
 I’m looking for this tool.
-Do you know some like do you know something useful there or do you know anyone there or do you know someone that does this I’m looking for that.
-Yeah, you just have a lot of brief contact through Whatsapp.
-So.
+Do you know something useful there?
+Or do you know anyone there?
+Or do you know someone that does this?
+I’m looking for that.
+You just have a lot of brief contact through Whatsapp.

 So let’s talk about tools for a minute.
 So what?
-What are some of the times when I met you, you were keen on a variety of different Ai tools.do you want to share some of those that you’re that you yeah that you like that you’re using. .
+What are some of the times when I met you, you were keen on a variety of different AI tools.
+Do you want to share some of those?
+That you’re using..

 The Role of AI and Tools in Consultancy